harikrishna87/Weather_Forecast/README.md

 ```

 This will open the application in your default web browser at http://localhost:3000.

-Usage
+### Usage
-Search for Cities: Use the search bar at the top to type a city name.
+* **Search for Cities**: Use the search bar at the top to type a city name.
 A list of matching cities will appear below the search bar.
-Add to Favorites: Click the "Add" button next to a city in the search results to add it to your dashboard.
+* **Add to Favorites**: Click the "Add" button next to a city in the search results to add it to your dashboard.
-View Dashboard: Favorite cities will appear as cards on the main screen, showing current weather conditions.
+* **View Dashboard**: Favorite cities will appear as cards on the main screen, showing current weather conditions.
-Detailed Forecast: Click on any city card to open a modal displaying a 5-7 day forecast, hourly trends, and detailed weather statistics.
+* **Detailed Forecast**: Click on any city card to open a modal displaying a 5-7 day forecast, hourly trends, and detailed weather statistics.
-Toggle Units: Use the Celsius/Fahrenheit switch in the header to change the temperature unit displayed across the application.
+* **Toggle Units**: Use the Celsius/Fahrenheit switch in the header to change the temperature unit displayed across the application.
-Remove Favorites: Click the "X" icon on a city card to remove it from your favorites.
+* **Remove Favorites**: Click the "X" icon on a city card to remove it from your favorites.
-Persistence: Your favorite cities and preferred unit are saved in your browser's local storage and will be remembered on your next visit.
+* **Persistence**: Your favorite cities and preferred unit are saved in your browser's local storage and will be remembered on your next visit.

 ### Project Structure
 The project is organized into logical directories for maintainability and scalability: